ibm-cloud-docs/pattern-watson-speech-vision/service-management-design.md

 * Highly available, scalable, and compliant with industry security standards.
 * Integrated with IBM Cloud IAM for user access management.

-For more information, see** **[how to forward application and cluster metric data to IBM Cloud Monitoring](https://github.ibm.com/cloud-docs-solutions/pattern-webapp-openshift-vpc/blob/review/docs/openshift?topic=openshift-health-monitor#openshift_monitoring)
+For more information, see [how to forward application and cluster metric data to IBM Cloud Monitoring](https://github.ibm.com/cloud-docs-solutions/pattern-webapp-openshift-vpc/blob/review/docs/openshift?topic=openshift-health-monitor#openshift_monitoring)
+{: note}

 ## Flow Logs for VPC clusters